pkonneker/node-exercise/README.md

 # node-exercise
 A little exercise using a Star Wars API [https://swapi.co/](https://swapi.co/)

+## Dependencies

+Utilizes async and await quite a bit.
+Was developed running node 8.10.0.
+Uses request and request-promise-native to handle api calls.
+Also uses express (as specified)

+## Installation

+`npm install` from the package directory should be all that is needed.

+## Running the code

+Run `node index.js`, then hit the endpoints at will with any web client.

 ## Goal
 We want to know that you can:
 * Consume and manipulate API data
 * Use pagination to get the complete list of all of a resource at once.
 (Swapi's people endpoint returns 10 at a time by default.
 We need the full list of 87)
 * Keep the task simple.
 (Don't engineer for all possible future solutions, just solve the task at hand).
 * Sort an array of objects.